Step 2: Set the study area and reporting units; develop monitoring objectives

 Figure 1.
 Terrestrial study area and reporting units for the AIM monitoring design in the West Desert District, Utah.

 Fig 2.
-Aquatic study area and reporting units for the AIM monitoring design in the West Desert District, Utah.
+Lotic study area and reporting units for the AIM monitoring design in the West Desert District, Utah.

 Step 2b: develop monitoring objectives